-For instance, offers to run errands for tutors or carers, or requests to go to the toilet, may take your son or daughter conveniently past kitchens or delivery vans.
+For instance, offers to run errands for carers, or requests to go to the toilet when out and about, may take your son or daughter conveniently past kitchens or delivery vans.
 College and day centre friends who have items in their lunch box they do not like may be happy to give them away.